-Given the low price of natural gas in North America over the last several years, North American fertilizer producers have become the global low cost producers for delivered fertilizer products to the Midwest U.S. Several years ago, the market believed that low natural gas prices would continue.
+Given the low price of natural gas in North America over the last several years, North American fertilizer producers have become the global low cost producers for delivered fertilizer products to the Midwest U.S. Several years ago, the market perceived that low natural gas prices would continue.
 That belief, combined with favorable fertilizer pricing, led to the announcement of numerous expansions of existing nitrogen chemical facilities and the construction of new nitrogen chemical facilities.
 Since those announcements, fertilizer prices have declined and many of the announced expansions and new nitrogen chemical facilities have been cancelled.
 However, approximately 5 million tons of annual ammonia production capacity has either been added or are expected to be added by the end of 2017.
 Ammonia production in North America is expected to increase from approximately 15 million tons annually to approximately 20 million tons annually, replacing most of the ammonia that has been imported into North America to cover the total annual demand of approximately 21 million tons.
 Additional domestic supply of ammonia will likely also change the physical flow of ammonia in North America.
 However, since most of the added domestic ammonia production will likely come with additional production capacity for upgraded nitrogen products (Urea, UAN and DEF), North America will likely continue to import between 2 million tons of ammonia annually.
-All of this has created uncertainty in the fertilizer markets and has put pressure on all fertilizer prices in North America that, we believe, will last throughout 2017.
-However, since the fertilizer market is seasonal, selling prices and demand increased ahead of the 2017 spring season as compared to the fourth quarter of 2016 and are expected to remain elevated until the end of the season with prices typically falling after the spring season is completed.
+All of this has created uncertainty in the fertilizer markets and has put pressure on all fertilizer prices in North America during the first half of 2017, which we expect to continue through the remainder of 2017.